Portable Appliance – Pat Testing

 Portable Appliance – PAT Testing

 The checks carried out as above will have identified most, but not all potentially dangerous faults.
 Some deterioration of the cable, its terminals and the equipment itself can be expected after significant use.
 Equipment may also be misused or abused to the extent that it may give rise to danger.
 Testing, together with a thorough visual inspection can detect faults such as loss of earth integrity, deterioration of insulation integrity or contamination of internal or external surfaces.

 Examples of some of the tests that we will carry out, as deemed necessary, are as follows:

 The Final Stage

 Minor faults found during the course of the inspection will be repaired as we find them and the appliance re-tested.
 All minor repairs are carried out free of charge, including the following:

-Once the above are completed the test informaion is downloaded to our servers and the electronic copy can be emailed to you.
-A copy of all test results are held on our servers for the lifetime of our relationship, with free past copies forwarded to you upon request, in the unlikley event that you loose them.
+Once the above are completed the test information is downloaded to our servers and the electronic copy can be emailed to you.
+A copy of all test results are held on our servers for the lifetime of our relationship, with free past copies forwarded to you upon request in the unlikely event that you loose them.
 A paper copy or CD copy of all results can also be produced and forward to you.

-Once completed we automatically remind you of the next visit, in advance so that you can plan our visit.
+Once completed we automatically remind you of the next inspection in advance so that you can plan our visit.